Tiger Woods, Lindsey Vonn Nude Photo Leak Sparks Legal Action vs. Website

 Tiger Woods, Lindsey Vonn Nude Photo Leak Sparks Legal Action vs. WebsiteAugust 21, 2017

-Tiger Woods and his lawyer, Marty Singer, reportedly have threatened to sue the website Celeb Jihad if it doesn't remove the graphic selfies of the golfer that appeared on the site, according to TMZ Sports.
+Tiger Woods and his lawyer, Michael Holtz, reportedly have threatened to sue the website Celeb Jihad if it doesn't remove the graphic selfies of the golfer that appeared on the site, according to TMZ Sports.

 Per that report, several celebrities were hacked and had nude pictures appear on the website, including skier Lindsey Vonn, who previously dated Woods.
 TMZ reported Vonn's phone, which contained the pictures of her and Woods, had been hacked.